patrickceg/docker-meetup/PITCHME.md

 * Servers on-site, some small (< 3) cloud machines

 * Not a cluster, but Docker still helps:
-  * More efficient for disk / RAM than VMs
+  * More efficient than 1 VM per service
   * Quick setup / teardown (great for demos)
   * "Works on my machine" solution

 ---

-### :heart: VMs, so why Docker?
+### I have VMs, so why Docker?

 * Keep using your VMs: Docker works with them
 * More space efficient than VMs: